ramonrietdijk/livewire-tables/docs/usage/columns.md

 ## Column Types

-Currently, there are 4 different column types available.
+Currently, there are 5 different column types available.

+### Column

 The `Column` is the generic column type for most use cases.
 This column type is primarily meant for text like a name or email address.